tkskto/vue-component-analyzer/README.md

 ## Why?

 When you try to change the behavior of components, it will help you to　investigate the influence range.
+Because it is hard to know where the component is used.

 When you join a new big project using Vue.js, it will help you to understand dependencies.